I N F O

 WASTE & RECYCLING

 By sorting your waste throughout the weekend you are helping to keep the festival rolling and making the jobs of volunteers much easier.
 We collect deposit-return containers to raise funds for our activities.
 PLEASE DO NOT HOARD YOUR GARBAGE AND PUT IT OUT JUST AS YOU LEAVE.
 NO FUN FOR US.
 Please unpackage any new items you have purchased for the festival at home or at the store.

 Our clean-up in 2017 was fantastic – thanks and blessings to all of our audience who put out their waste and recycling throughout the weekend and to our volunteers who stayed and assisted.
 Job well done!!

 When you check in – you are issued a wristband.
 If you notice anyone on site without a wristband please let a volunteer or security guard know of the situation.
+In 2018, we are putting a special focus on making sure everyone has their wristband on at all times.
 We have grown but want to remain small; this is one step we can take to ensuring R&S can maximize its crowd size while remaining cozy and friendly.